secarrel/rupera-vineyard/README.md

         ![Cafe Gallery mis-aligned](documentation/read_me_images/cafe_gallery_bug.png)
     - Text moves around under carousel on home page as images change:
         + I used DevTools to try to identify the problem.
-It appears that the text has a dependancy of some kind on the carousel images but couldn't work out how to resolve this bug.
-It is more noticable on mobile display than desktop and only happens when certain images run through the carousel.
+It appears that height of the carousel changes as the pictures in it are slightly different heights.
+This means the carousel incraeses in height and pushes the text down in doing so.
+If a height is set for the image it is no longer responsive so I would have to add a different height at every screen size.
+I don't feel this warrants this excess of code and the UX isn't affected in very negative way so I have left the bug unresolved.
+I have learnt from this as will consider the affect of the carousel in furture projects.
 ---